geoffswc/IntroToPythonPart2/README.md

 ### Links

 The workshop is based on the "Plotting and Programming with Python" tutorial from software carpentry.

 https://swcarpentry.github.io/python-novice-gapminder/

+In Intro to Python Part 2, we cover:

 * Reading Tabular Data into Data Frames (Ch7)
 * Pandas DataFrames (Ch7)
 * Plotting (Ch9)
-* Looping over Data Sets (Ch14)

 ### Workbooks

-This repository contains workshop notebooks for the SOftware Carpentry tutorials listed above as well as a few notebooks for additional material.
+This repository contains workshop notebooks for the Software Carpentry tutorials listed above as well as a few notebooks for additional material.